Oahu Sugar Cane Plantation Tour

 One plant shaping Hawaii’s history, from the arrival of early Polynesians to contemporary island society.
 One plant representing sweetness, struggle, sacrifice and accomplishment.
-One plant – sugar cane – with a centuries-long influence on the islands, from its medicinal and ceremonial uses by early Hawaiians, to its central role in Hawaii’s plantation era, to its palate-pleasing place in contemporary island cuisine, Gain interesting historic insights into ‘Aiea, Waimalu, Waipahu and other local communities near Pearl Harbor with deep roots in Hawaii’s thriving sugar cane industry.
-Learn more about this incredible Hawaiian canoe plant on Roberts Hawaii’s fascinating guided tour through the heart of Oahu’s agricultural region.
+One plant – sugar cane – with a centuries-long influence on the islands, from its medicinal and ceremonial uses by early Hawaiians, to its central role in Hawaii’s plantation era, to its palate-pleasing place in contemporary island cuisine.
+Gain interesting historic insights into ‘Aiea, Waimalu, Waipahu and other local communities near Pearl Harbor with deep roots in Hawaii’s thriving sugar cane industry.
+Learn more about this incredible Hawaiian cane plant on Roberts Hawaii’s fascinating guided tour through the heart of Oahu’s agricultural region.

 - Leonard’s MALASADAMOBILE* – Hawaii’s original malasada bakery started making malasadas, a Portuguese doughnut without a hole, in 1953 for Shrove Tuesday.